What is day trading on margin?

 However, one can also potentially amplify losses.
 Day trading has its inherent risks since it is highly dependent on the fluctuations in the prices of the stock on any given day.
 Intraday margin trading can result not only in substantial profits but also huge losses in a short period of time.
 One’s margin is calculated by considering the total exposure the client has in the current market.
 One’s margin is the total of their VAR or ‘value at risk’ and their ELM or ‘extreme loss margin.’

-In short, day trading no margin allows an intraday trader to increase their buying power.
+In short, in day trading no margin allows an intraday trader to increase their buying power.
 They are allowed to buy greater amounts than they currently possess the cash for, with their brokerage firm filling their shortfall at interest.
 As the dictum does, with higher risk comes high returns.
 A fair warning is that there are no guarantees to these returns.
 Margin trading for day traders has certain requirements.
 These are as follows.

 Margin Requirements by SEBI